shamilhussain21/-Telecom--Customer-Churn-Prediction/README.md

 - Strengthened skills in data preprocessing, class imbalance handling, model comparison, and tuning.
 - Gained business understanding of customer behavior analytics in the telecom industry.

+## 📧 Contact

+For questions or collaboration, connect with me on [LinkedIn](https://www.linkedin.com/in/shamil-hussain-k-221190312) or view my full portfolio on [GitHub](https://github.com/shamilhussain21).